Can you remember how it felt, back then, to leave the house? Connect with friends?

 What an experience.

-We streamed that 2021 event, which meant people from all over the world join in the day.
+We streamed that 2021 event, which meant people from all over the world joined in the day.

 We've been in a forced hiatus ever since because of the lingering effects of the pandemic on the events and hospo industries, and the wish to be financially sustainable in a financially challanging climate.